evernost/rootsOfChaos/README.md

 Behind its apparent simplicity in the definition, the logistic mapping exhibits very differents behaviours depending on a single parameter (and the initial value to a lesser extent)
 - divergence
 - convergence to a single value
-- periodic oscillations, with various possible periods
+- periodic oscillations, with various possible cycle length
 - erratic, random-like values

 In particular, the periodic pattern is quite cool.